 AWARD WINNER 2018-19: Sue is an Education Officer for the Leeds Youth Offending Team.
-She receives an Award for the empathetic skill she brings, as ‘the backbone of her team’, to troubled parents and children, and for her vital work on the pioneering ‘PACT’ programme which addresses adolescent to parent violence.
+She wins an Award for the empathy and skill she brings to her “life-changing” work with troubled families, and for the dedication and compassion she demonstrates in addressing the issue of child-to-parent violence.

 [Sue also receives the Keith Bromley Award for Education & Skills Training, supported by The Bromley Trust.]

 [Report based on original nomination and any supporting materials submitted to the Trust]

 Initial Nominator and Line Manager, Karen Fawcett, says Sue makes ‘a huge positive difference’ to the lives of young people and families in Leeds.
 Sue is excellent at ‘supporting young people with challenging behaviours and complex needs to attend and achieve at school’, great at building thriving partnerships, and at encouraging parents to negotiate an often challenging system.
 (Remarkably, Sue ‘also organises support to make sure young people attend their GCSE exams, ensuring we know young people’s exam timetables and getting young people out of bed and transporting them to school.’)

 In addition to this work, Sue co-ordinates the Parent and Children Together (PACT) programme:

 ‘PACT is a simultaneous intervention for young people and mums, where the young person has been displaying violent or aggressive behaviour towards their mum for at least 6 months.
 The programme runs for 12 weekly sessions, with a mums’ group in the morning and separate groups for boys or girls in the afternoon, with the last session being a joint celebration event.
 Leeds YOS delivers the programme alongside family intervention workers from Leeds City Council and parent mentors, who are women that have completed the programme previously.’